The Power of Group Discussions in Childbirth Classes: Mastering Facilitation

 The way that people interact with each other is dependent, at least in part, on the mood that you set and what you model as the instructor/facilitator.
 As such, modeling healthy communication with your students, such as active listening, and responding kindly and calmly to questions, will go a long way in setting up a positive “vibe” in your classroom.
 Similarly, doing some ice breakers before group discussions can be helpful, as the more parents get to know one another and feel comfortable with each other, the more likely they are to engage in respectful dialogue.

-Probably the most difficult aspect of facilitating group discussions is the fact that they can easily meander; likewise, they can get heated at times.
+Probably the most difficult aspect of facilitating group discussions in your childbirth class is the fact that they can easily meander; likewise, they can get heated at times.
 Here are some points to manage moments like these:

 Just because peer-to-peer discussion is recommended, it doesn’t mean it doesn’t have its flaws.
-When it comes to group conversation, be aware of the pros and cons:
+When it comes to group conversation in your childbirth classes, be aware of the pros and cons:

 Childbirth class size varies.
 Most childbirth classes include 5–15 couples.
 Larger groups can be great, because you can have lively, enthusiastic discussions, but these discussions can be harder to control or monitor.
 When you have smaller groups of mostly introverts, group discussions can be challenging if no one feels comfortable speaking up.